-In our daily life, we come across so many people having a different voice.
-A mother talking to her kid has different voice compared to that of the kid.
-Did you ever think why every person have a different voice if they are speaking at the same loudness?
-Let’s learn about the loudness of sound, pitch of the sound and their difference.
+In our day to day life, we come across different types of sound, and we are well equipped with a mechanism to understand different types of variations in the sound pattern.
+A mother talking to her kid has a different voice compared to that of the kid.
+Did you ever think why every person have a different voice?
+Let’s learn about the loudness of sound, the pitch of the sound and their difference.

-- The loudness of a sound depends on the amplitude of the sound wave.
-If the amplitude of the sound wave is large then the sound is loud.
+- This phenomenon of a sound depending on the amplitude of the sound wave.
+If the amplitude of the sound wave is large, then the sound is said to be loud.

 - It is directly proportional to the square of the amplitude of vibration.
-If the amplitude of sound wave becomes double then the loudness of the sound will be quadrupled.
+If the amplitude of the sound wave becomes double, then the loudness of the sound will be quadrupled.

 - It is expressed in decibel (dB).

-- The table given below gives us the data for the loudness of sound from various sources.
+- The table given below gives us data for various sources of sound.

-- The pitch of the sound depends on the frequency of vibration.
+- This depends on the frequency of vibration of the waves.

-- A bird produces high pitch sound whereas roaring of a lion is a low pitched sound.
+- A bird produces high pitched sound whereas roaring of a lion is a low pitched sound.

-- Voice of a woman has high pitch than that of a man.
+- Voice of a woman has a high pitch than that of a man.

 Difference between Pitch and Loudness